SuchindraKumar/EDA_Autoviz/README.md

 ### Autoviz can save data analysts and data scientists time and effort by automating the visualization process and allowing them to focus on interpreting the results rather than creating plots.

-### For more Details please checkout Oficial Documentation:
+### For more Details please checkout Official Documentation:

 ```
 https://pypi.org/project/autoviz/